 The AMERICAN COLLEGE OF HEALTHCARE AND TECHNOLOGY strives to provide a professional learning atmosphere that emulates the daily working environment.
 Students are required to follow rules of conduct that are typically expected in the working world.
-Students may be placed on probation, or terminated for violation of conduct rules.
+Students may be placed on probation, or immediately terminated at the sole discretion of the school for violation of conduct rules.
 The following list is not meant to be all inclusive, but rather examples of certain actions that would be considered in violation:

-- dishonesty - use ofprofanity - insubordination/failure to follow directives - violation of safetyrules - useor sale of alcohol and/or drugs on school property - smoking in areas designated as "non-smoking" - unprofessional conduct - vandalism of school property or equipment - positive drug screening tests - duplicating school software programs and/or materials without approval - removing school property from school premises without approval - threats or acts of violence - arriving to school under the influence of any chemical substance - carrying firearms or knives on school property - refusal to take tests, finals or complete projects, assignments, presentations and/or attend scheduled lab time. - utilizing school equipment and/or supplies not assigned or checked out to the student or improper use of equipment and/or supplies - failure or refusal to adhere to the policies and/or procedures set forth in this catalog.
+- dishonesty - use ofprofanity - insubordination/failure to follow directives - violation of safetyrules - useor sale of alcohol and/or drugs on school property - smoking in areas designated as "non-smoking" - unprofessional conduct, including disrespecting fellow students, staff or faculty - vandalism of school property or equipment - positive drug screening tests - duplicating school software programs and/or materials without approval - removing school property from school premises without approval - threats, acts of violence, or crimes on campus or school related activities - arriving to school under the influence of any chemical substance - carrying firearms or knives on school property - refusal to take tests, finals or complete projects, assignments, presentations and/or attend scheduled lab time. - utilizing school equipment and/or supplies not assigned or checked out to the student or improper use of equipment and/or supplies - failure or refusal to adhere to the policies and/or procedures set forth in this catalog.

 A student will be removed from probation if, in the opinion of the Program Director/ School Director and/or designee, the student demonstrates adherence to conduct rules.
 Students who repeat violations will be terminated.
+Crimes on campus must be immediately reported to the Campus Director.
+Sexual harassment incidents, whether on campus or off campus at school sponsored or related activities, must be immediately reported to the Title IX Coordinator.